 Stephane was elected to assume the role of Canadian Camping Association (CCA) President in January 2017.

-He is the Director of Camps and Youth Programs for the Canadian Diabetes Association.
+He served as the Director of Camps and Youth Programs for the Canadian Diabetes Association.
 He is the Past President of the New Brunswick Camping Association and for several years has worked on the CCA Board.
 Currently serving on the CCA Board as the Chair of the Database Task Force, Stephane has been working with the International Camping Fellowship to develop a much needed national database program for Canadian camps.
-Given his many contributions in the past and his ongoing commitment to Canadian camping, we can be confident that CCA will continue to thrive under the capable leadership of Stephane Richard.

 Adventurous and ready to try anything new, Carl thrives in the position of teaching one of our most exciting sports at camp – the Intense Watersports Program.
 As the director of Watersports, Carl is certified through Waterski and Wakeboard Canada and teaches their progressive skills advancement program called “Rip ‘n’ Ride.”